brandon-d-mckay/krauter/README.md

 ## Configuration

-Each `Krauter` must be created with a supplied executor function that simply takes a query along with an array of parameter values (and optionally an array of corresponding datatypes) and returns a promise for the results (or an error). *krauter* has predefined executors available for supported DBMSs.
-These can be accessed by calling `krauter.DBMS.executor` (where `DBMS` is the name of a supported DBMS's *npm* package) with a corresponding connection/pool, which will return an executor function configured to run queries on that specific connection/pool.
+Each `Krauter` must be created with a supplied executor function that simply takes a query along with an array of parameter values (and optionally an array of corresponding datatypes) and returns a promise for the results. *krauter* has predefined executors available for supported DBMSs.
+These can be used by calling `krauter.DBMS(connection[, options])` (where `DBMS` is the name of a supported DBMS's *npm* package) with a corresponding connection/pool and an options object (used for the *Express* router), which will return a `Krauter` configured to run queries on that specific connection/pool.

 ```javascript
 const krauter = require("krauter");